pabloandura/pabloandura/README.md

 - 👋 Hi, I’m @pabloandura
-- 👀 I’m interested in learning about developing software for electronics.
+- 👀 I’m interested in learning about developing software for electronics and information technologies.
-- 🌱 I’m currently learning javascript and web development.
+- 🌱 I’m currently learning JavasScript and Web Development
-- :man_juggling: My previous experience in software development is for Data Science and Embedded Systems.
+- :man_juggling: My previous experience in software is from Data Science and Embedded Systems.
 - 📫 Reach me: pablo.andura@gmail.com

 <!---